 The rate of nutrient release depends (in part) on the level of bacterial activity int he soil.
 You can learn more about slow-release fertilizers (and when to use them) in my article here.

 Make sure that you understand the units being used on the fertilizer label.
 Also, make sure you have the appropriate measuring tools (measuring tape and scale).

 The amount of fertilizer is given in terms of weight and area.
 For example: “5 pounds per 1000 square feet”.

 As such, it is important to measure the dimensions (length and width) of your garden accurately, calculate the area correctly (length times width), and measure the weight of fertilizer without guessing.

 Measure and add only what is needed – don’t be fooled into thinking more is better!
 You can always add more fertilizer later if needed, but it is a lot more difficult to remove it once you have added it and watered it in.

-Also, be sure that you understand the three numbers on a fertilizer label.
+Also, be sure that you understand the three numbers (for example, 10-20-10) on a fertilizer label.
 If you don’t know what I am talking about, check out my article on NPK ratio in fertilizer.

 You might also want to read my article on whether you need fertilizer for your garden (and when to use them).